niceEli/make-help/README.md

-# Make Help
+# MakeMan

-A GNU Make Help System
+An Opinionated GNU Make Help System

+It's man(1) But For Make Projects

 ## Usage